Palestinian identity: Palestinian refugees

 The PLO's Palestinian National Covenant of 1964 defines a Palestinian as "the Arab citizens who were living permanently in Palestine until 1947, whether they were expelled from there or remained.
 Whoever is born to a Palestinian Arab father after this date, within Palestine or outside it, is a Palestinian".

 In Ethnography

-The word "Palestinian" in Academia is occasionally used as a term rather than a demonym by ethnographers, linguists, theologians, and historians to denote a specific subculture in Palestine.
-In such context, it covers not only those who have a Palestinian Arab national identity or Jews of Palestine, but also those inhabitants of the Southern Levant as a whole, Including ethnic and religious minorities such as the Druze, the Dom, the Circassians, and the Samaritans, while excluding the Bedouin (who culturally and linguistically group with the Arabian Peninsula).
+The word "Palestinian" in academia is occasionally used as a term rather than a demonym by ethnographers, linguists, theologians, and historians to denote a specific subculture in Palestine.
+In such context, it covers not only those who have a Palestinian Arab national identity or Jews of Palestine, but also those inhabitants of the Southern Levant as a whole, including ethnic and religious minorities such as the Druze, the Dom, the Circassians, and the Samaritans, and the Palestinian Bedouin.

+Cultural heritage and identity

+A unique Palestinian cultural heritage, most closely associated with rural parts of Palestine, is an important part of Palestinian identity.
+This heritage includes vernacular architecture, archaeological and historical sites, handicrafts and local industries (like tatreez) Hebron glass, Nabulsi soap), folkore, traditional dances and songs.

+Palestinian ethnographers at in the first half of the 20th century, like Tawfiq Canaan, Omar Saleh al-Barghouti, Stephan Hanna Stephan, Elias Haddad, and Khalil Totah, were deeply concerned with documenting and preserving rural cultural practices.
+They believed "that the peasants of Palestine represent – through their folk norms ... the living heritage of all the accumulated ancient cultures that had appeared in Palestine (principally the Canaanite, Philistine, Hebraic, Nabatean, Syrio-Aramaic and Arab)."

+The Zionist denial of Palestinian identity and the rootedness of Palestinians in the land has led to increased efforts to preserve and revive this heritage.